Skip to content

 Move to the next layer only when the current layer raises a concrete question:

-• “What do I do now?” -> advanced operator.
+• “What do I do with this run?” -> Operate delivery.

-• “What exactly is the contract?” -> reference.
+• “What exactly is the contract?” -> Reference.

-That keeps the docs from becoming a wall, while still giving deep readers a clear path down.
+That keeps the docs from becoming a wall while still giving deep readers a clear path down.